Thank you for your patience. Your civilization is very important to us.

 Not yet deployed — illustrative data shown above

 This treasury handles UBI — every citizen gets an equal share of the transaction tax.
-Politicians are funded separately through Incentive Alignment Bonds, where 10% of treaty revenue flows to the political incentive layer.
+Politicians are funded separately through Incentive Alignment Bonds, where 10% of treaty revenue funds aligned-politician Super PACs.
 Your Wishocracy preferences determine what “aligned” means for both systems.

 Your current system: earn money, get taxed, hope politicians spend it well, watch them not do that, repeat for 200 years.
 The alternative: money that funds public goods automatically, distributes a basic income universally, and lets you choose priorities directly.
 It's almost like treating people like humans works better.
 Weird.